ABOUT

 Tertiary

-• The University of Melbourne • Monash University • Landesmusikrat Mecklenburg-Vorpommern • Tilde New Music Academy • Super Critical Mass • Melbourne International Festival of Brass • Australian National University
+• The University of Melbourne • Monash University • Landesmusikrat Mecklenburg-Vorpommern • Tilde New Music Academy • Super Critical Mass • Melbourne International Festival of Brass • Australian National University • Faculty of Education and Cultural Studies, University of Hamburg • University of Surrey •

 Secondary